wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 after the uop has been dispatched.
 The number of cycles of non-pipelined execution of the uop is stored in the `extraSlots` field.
 When modeling instruction dispatching, no uop can be dispatched to a port within `extraSlots` future cycles if the most recent uop has a non-zero `extraSlots` value.

+Each uop also contains a type field, which can be of value `UOP_GENERAL`, `UOP_LOAD`, `UOP_STORE`, `UOP_STORE_ADDR`, or `UOP_FENCE`.
+Among these types, `UOP_GENERAL` refers to uops that are not part of a load, a store or a fence instruction (note that some instructions may effectively be treated as a fence). zSim does not model general uops besides their latencies and port masks. `UOP_LOAD` and `UOP_STORE` refer to load and store uops respectively. `UOP_STORE_ADDR` refers to the uop that calculates store addresses.
+We handle this type differently to model store-load forwarding, since we can only determine whether a load needs forwarding after all previous stores addresses are computed.